This post may contain affiliate links, please see the privacy policy for details.

 Substitutions and Variations

-Store: Whiskey sours are best served fresh, so only make as much as you are going to serve.
+Store: Whiskey sours are best served fresh because of the egg white, so only make as much as you are going to serve.
 Also, if you prepare the apple garnish ahead, it will turn brown eventually, even if dipped in lemon juice first.

 Apple Maple Whiskey Sours FAQs

-Do you have to use raw egg white?
+Do I have to use raw egg white?

 The first shake is to get a lot of foam in there, which wouldn’t happen if you included ice.
 The second shake includes the ice and is to chill the drink.